davidgvad/Tree-Classifier/README.md

   A Decision Tree is a flowchart-like structure used for classification and regression tasks.
 It splits the dataset into subsets based on feature values, creating a tree where each node represents a feature, each branch represents a decision rule, and each leaf represents an outcome.
   ## Key Concepts

-  -Nodes and Leaves Internal nodes represent features; leaves represent class labels or outcomes.
+  Nodes and Leaves Internal nodes represent features; leaves represent class labels or outcomes.

-  -Splitting Criteria: Determines how the data is split at each node (e.g., Gini impurity, entropy).
+  Splitting Criteria: Determines how the data is split at each node (e.g., Gini impurity, entropy).

-  -Pruning Reduces the size of the tree to prevent overfitting by removing branches that have little power in classifying instances.
+  Pruning Reduces the size of the tree to prevent overfitting by removing branches that have little power in classifying instances.

   ## Algorithm Steps

-  -Use metrics like Information Gain or Gini Impurity to choose the feature that best separates the data.
+  Use metrics like Information Gain or Gini Impurity to choose the feature that best separates the data.

-  -Create a Decision Node: Split the dataset into subsets where the selected feature has different values.
+  Create a Decision Node: Split the dataset into subsets where the selected feature has different values.

-  -Recursive Partitioning: Apply the same process recursively to each subset until stopping criteria are met (e.g., maximum depth, minimum samples per leaf).
+  Recursive Partitioning: Apply the same process recursively to each subset until stopping criteria are met (e.g., maximum depth, minimum samples per leaf).

-  -Assign Class Labels: In classification trees, assign the most common class in the subset to the leaf node.
+  Assign Class Labels: In classification trees, assign the most common class in the subset to the leaf node.

   ## Implementation

-  -Library Used: sklearn.tree.DecisionTreeClassifier
+  Library Used: sklearn.tree.DecisionTreeClassifier